pardeep-virdi/kubernetes/README.md

 On master .

-#copy the master shell script.
+#copy the master shell script in installation directory .
 Change the IP in script with your internal IP

 chmod a+x install-master.sh